KenAspeling/WPR381-Assignment/Ass_App/README.md

 ## Overview

-Starter boilerplate for a Node.js + Express + EJS website.
+Assigment one using a Node.js + Express + EJS website.

 ## Instructions

 1. Run `npm install` to install dependencies.
 2. Use `npm run dev` to start the development server with nodemon.
 3. Add your own route handlers and middleware as needed.
+4. Style how you guys want it to be styled.